-Obstructive sleep apnea (OSA) is a common sleep disorder that can lead to serious health consequences when untreated.
-According to the American Academy of Sleep Medicine (AASM), an estimated 80% of people who have the disorder are undiagnosed and, as a result, not receiving needed treatment.
+Sleep apnea is a common sleep disorder that can lead to serious health consequences when untreated.
+Research estimates “up to 80 percent of people with sleep apnea remain undiagnosed,” according to the American Academy of Sleep Medicine.
 Up to 15% of North American cisgender women are thought to have OSA.

 Sleep Apnea Symptoms in Women